 Exercises: When, What and How Often

-Physical activity can begin as early as preschool (ages 3-5) and includes a variety of activities such as active play time at the park or in the backyard.
+When it comes to program design for kids, physical activity can begin as early as preschool (ages 3-5) and includes a variety of activities such as active play time at the park or in the backyard.

 As a child develops (ages 6-17 years old), enjoyable, moderate-to-vigorous activities for 60-minutes a day should be encouraged.
 Activities may include:

 At least 3 times per week, children should participate in vigorous aerobic activity.
 Additionally, muscle-strengthening activities can be included 3 days a week (3).